 Example of a signup CTA in a signature by Kaleigh Moore (source)

-8. Create a Landing Page on Your Website
+8. Create a landing page on your website

 This will be easier than sending them to your homepage where they have to find your signup form on their own.
 And it also helps with SEO, too, because someone might directly search for “sign up for X brand’s mailing list” on search engines.

 Here’s a dedicated newsletter signup landing page from Backlinko.

-9. Have a Related Call to Action (CTA)
+9. Have a related call to action (CTA)

 If you write a blog post on the same topic as your opt-in incentive, you can mention it in the post and have a link to the opt-in form.

-10. Content Upgrade
+10. Upgrade your content

 Did you know Facebook lets you embed a signup form as an additional tab on your profile?
 Here’s how to do it.

 How can you incorporate a fun quiz into what you sell?
-For example, “what kind of body type are you” quizzes can work well for a nutritionist or weight loss coach.
+For example, “what body type are you?” quizzes could work well for a nutritionist or weight loss coach.
 Interior designers might offer a “what’s your design style?” type of quiz.

 Imagine a portion of your readers telling you exactly what they want to know more about.
 An interactive survey will give you ideas and material for future marketing campaigns.
-Then, you can publish your survey findings and share them with your readers (and your industry.)
+Then, you can publish your survey findings and share them with your readers (and your industry).

 This builds your authority, increases shares, click-through rates, and backlinks, which in turn attracts more readers and visitors.